International Alumni Mentoring Program

 - Workplace insights – e.g. culture, professional conduct, how different business areas and roles rely on each other for business success, workplace conflict resolution, motivation and mind-set

-All participants will receive a program handbook, containing suggested topics and supplementary mentoring program information which you might find it useful for your meetings and future career development.
+All participants will receive a program handbook, containing suggested topics and supplementary mentoring program information.

 Will I get work experience in these programs?